ms-iot/content/en-US/Contribute.md

 Before going further, it's best to make sure your content renders as you'd expect.
 There is a staging site set up that rebuilds hourly, but the easiest way to verify changes is to build the site through Jekyll and view it on your local machine.

 Do note, you won't see the correct formatting with a local serve that you will in staging - this is to be expected.
 There won't be correct margins, or the header/footer etc, but you can see that links, heading, and internal page formatting are correct.

-#### Setting up Jekyll on Windows
-1. We use this easy to follow [Jekyll on Windows](http://jekyllrb.com/docs/windows/) guide.
-Rouge is the option for highlighting that seems to work best for most users.

 #### Optional: Iterating on documentation
 1. Using Command Prompt, from within the content folder start a local server: